OttoHung/docker.tutorials/README.md

   -t ${imageName}:${tag} \
   .
 ```
-> Note: Please do not use tidle(~) in the file path.
-Docker build
+> Note: Please do not use tidle(~) in the file path. `Buildx` cannot
-> cannot find the build context in this form.
+> find the build context in this form.
 >

-Alternative, `docker buildx build` could access parent directories by
+Alternatively, `docker buildx build` could access parent directories by
 double-dot(`..`).
 The following example accesses the greeting project
 from `dockerfiles` folder:
 ```bash